Senckenberg-DCBiodivIT/FAIR-workflow-platform-frontend/workflow_examples/readme.md

 ```
 You can go ahead and download the results

-## Download Workflow Results
+### Download Workflow Results

 ```curl
 curl --location 'baseurl/api/v1/workflows/ba45ad7d-e887-4e5c-8a6c-4205452fc18d/download' \
 --header 'Api-Key: ••••••'
 ```

-This will return the workflow results packaged together with the workflow description and provenance in a Workflow-Run RO-Crate.
+This will return the workflow results packaged together with the workflow description and provenance as a [Workflow-Run RO-Crate](https://www.researchobject.org/workflow-run-crate/) .